 Plotting time series can be done in all kinds of way.
 One way that can be useful for getting an idea of how a values varies over time is to plot the series along with a box plot of each cycle.
 I find this good for seasonal data as it highlights the variability in the months.
 The function allows the user to specify the frequency.
 This is the time period on which the data is based.
 In this example it’s 12, 12 cycles a year.
 If you look at the function file the time series is set up using the day as a parameter so the function should work OK with daily data as is.

 Time Series Decomposition

 Often with time series it is required that different components, trend, seasonal variation and random variation are separated.
 The Decomposition function performs this task.

 As well as producing the plot, the function output will also contain the values for the 3 components.
 By clicking on the ‘Output’ button on the EasyER function control the charts as well as the generated data will be copied into Excel.

 A major part of time series analysis is to try and forecast future values and although this method doesn’t require a time series input I’ve added it as an example of the types of time series analysis that can be done in Excel with EasyER.

 This function also produces a diagnostic plot (not shown) of the auto correlation functions.
 The function output will also copy the numerical summary of the model to Excel.

 The functions briefly outlined in this article are just simple examples to illustrate the ability of EasyER to make analysis of time series in Excel possible.
-If you are interested in playing with these functions then you can download the file.
+If you are interested in playing with these functions then you can the file from the download page.